alkacon/alkacon-oamp/com.alkacon.opencms.formgenerator/readme.txt

 * Bug fixed
 - General comment

+2.x -
+* Fixed issue #1960: Nullpointer Exception on check page if no captcha field is configured
+* Fixed issue #1973: Privacy Field in Web Form Generator provides link instead of value on check details page

 2.0 - April 12th, 2011
-!
-Fixed Issue #1958: new parameter export.delimiter to define used delimiter in CSV files !
+* Fixed Issue #1958: new parameter export.delimiter to define used delimiter in CSV files !
 Added new mechanism to generate form output using StringTemplate, providing better control over generated HTML code

 1.4.3 - Mar, 2011